 Biblical Fiction Vs. Christian Fiction

 The Handmaid’s Tale is not Christian Fiction, in case you were wondering.
 There’s too much sex, cursing, and graphic violence for it to be Christian Fiction.
 Biblical Fiction, you have to understand, is not the same as Christian Fiction.
 Christian Fiction has strict rules about what kind of worldview and morality your characters can present and endorse.
 Characters can be morally ambiguous at first, but in Christian Fiction, they usually convert to a Christian worldview and morality by the end.
-But hopefully, you see in this Biblical text all of the characters are morally ambiguous, and there is no “conversion” for any of them.
-Therefore, I say Biblical Fiction does not have to follow the same rules as Christian Fiction, because the Bible doesn’t.
+But in this Biblical text all of the characters are morally ambiguous, and there is no “conversion” for any of them.
+Biblical Fiction does not have to follow the same rules as Christian Fiction, because the Bible doesn’t.

 Remember Hagar ran away to escape Sarai’s harsh treatment?
 What happened to her?
 The saga continues in the next part of this character study.
 If you are interested in buying a copy of The Handmaid’s Tale, you can follow my affiliate link here.
 My “Recommended” page has links to this and other excellent examples of Biblical Fiction.